kevinclark/snake3/README.md

 # Setup

-1. Make sure you've followed the instructions on how to install Python.
-2. Go to [https://github.com/ruggeri/snake3][2] to download the zip file containing the project materials.
+First, make sure you've followed the instructions on how to install Python.
+Second, go to [https://github.com/ruggeri/snake3][2] to download the zip file containing the project materials.
 Extract the zip.

-3. In Terminal.app, run the `configure` script to install the Tornado web server:
+Next, in Terminal.app, run the `configure` script to install the Tornado web server:

     ~/projects/snake3$ ./configure
     Creating /Users/edwardruggeri/projects/snake3/lib/site.py